 In 1995, An Act Establishing a Neighborhood Revitalization Zone Process (P.A.
 95-340) was passed by the Connecticut General Assembly and signed into law by Governor Rowland.
 This law -- the first of its kind in the nation -- established a collaborative process for communities to work with all levels of government to revitalize neighborhoods which have become substandard, unsafe and blighted.
 Amended in 1999(PA 99-35), the law now addresses how amendments to the strategic plan are done.

-NRZs represent a new kind of partnership and cooperation between communities and government which shifts the impetus of planning to the local level and provides a mechanism for relief from burdensome state and local regulations.
+NRZs represent a new kind of partnership and cooperation between neighborhoods and municipal government to bring planning to the neighborhood level.

 Documents: NRZ Guidelines

 For Further Information, Please Contact: